Houston and/or Texas Area Writers Groups

 • Clear Lake Area Writers is a writer's critique group.
 It meets the second and fourth Saturday each month to share work with other writers, getting constructive criticism from each other.
 Participants need not be professional writers, but fictional prose is preferred to other forms of writing; though all are welcome, writers and critics alike.
 If help is needed crafting a tale, please consider joining Clear Lake Area Writers.
 It is here to help.

-For more information, please contact Jacob Silvia at jacob.silvia@gmail.com.
-To follow the group's blog, which contains helpful information about the group, please go to http://clearlakeareawriters.blogspot.com .
+For more information, follow the group's blog, which contains helpful information about the group, please go to http://clearlakeareawriters.blogspot.com .

 • The Houston Writers Guild is a non-profit organization developed to help local writers.
 The organization holds daily meetings for members to receive helpful suggestions from other writers on their work.
 Also, look for conferences and workshops held by the Houston Writers Guild.